- If the gate is closed on Don Fish road, it means the road is soft and will be damaged by vehicle traffic. Please park

 - Observe social distancing when parking as well as on the trail.
-New guidelines for enjoying the outdoors from the ME Dept. of Agriculture, Conservation and Forestry are HERE.
+Resources for enjoying the outdoors from the ME Dept. of Agriculture, Conservation and Forestry are HERE.

 - Please keep your pets leashed for the benefit of users and wildlife.

 Alternative Hikes in the Wildlands